-In some applications, especially with higher input voltage, the V{SW} ring voltage may exceed derating guidelines of 80% to 90% of the absolute rating for V{SW} .
-In this situation, a resistor can be connected in series with a boot capacitor (C3 in Figure 1) to reduce the turnon speed of the high-side MOSFET to reduce the amplitude of the V{SW} ring voltage.
-If necessary, a resistor and capacitor snubber can be added from VSW to PGND to reduce the magnitude of the ringing voltage.
-Please contact Fairchild Customer Support for assistance selecting a boot resistor or snubber circuit in applications that operate above a 21 V typical input voltage.
+In some applications, especially with higher input voltage, the V{SW} ring voltage may exceed derating guidelines of 80% to 90% of absolute rating for V{SW} .
+In this situation a resistor can be connected in series with boot capacitor (C3 in Figure 1) to reduce the turn-on speed of the high side MOSFET to reduce the amplitude of the V{SW} ring voltage.

-Printed Circuit Board (PCB) Layout Guidelines
+PCB (Printed Circuit Board) Layout Guidelines

-The following points should be considered before beginning a PCB layout using the FAN23SV60.
-A sample PCB layout from the evaluation board is shown in Figure 26 - Figure 29 following these layout guidelines.
+The following points should be considered before beginning a PCB layout using the FAN23SV15MA.
+A sample PCB layout from the evaluation board is shown in Figure 24-Figure 27 following the layout guidelines.

-Power components (input capacitors, output capacitors, inductor, and FAN23SV60 device) should be placed on a common side of the PCB in close proximity to each other and connected using surface copper.
+Power components consisting of the input capacitors, output capacitors, inductor, and FAN23SV15MA device should be placed on a common side of the pcb in close proximity to each other and connected using surface copper.

-Sensitive analog components including SS, FB, ILIM, FREQ, and EN should be placed away from the high-voltage switching circuits such as SW and BOOT and connected to their respective pins with short traces.
+Sensitive analog components including SS, FB, ILIM, FREQ, and EN should be placed away from the high-voltage switching circuits such as SW and BOOT, and connected to their respective pins with short traces.

-The inner PCB layer closest to the FAN23SV60 device should have power ground (PGND) under the power processing portion of the device (PVIN, SW, and

-PGND).
-This inner PCB layer should have a separate analog ground (AGND) under the P1 pad and the associated analog components.
-AGND and PGND should be connected together near the IC between PGND pins 18-21 and AGND pin 23, which connects to P1 thermal pad.
+The inner PCB layer closest to the FAN23SV15MA device should have Power Ground (PGND) under the power processing portion of the device (PVIN, SW, and PGND).
+This inner PCB layer should have a separate Analog Ground (AGND) under the P1 pad and the associated analog components.
+AGND and PGND should be connected together near the IC between PGND pins 18-21 and AGND pin 23 which connects to P1 thermal pad.